Car Insurance After License Suspension: Requirements & Reinstatement Process

 Does my car insurance automatically cancel when my license is suspended?

 Not necessarily.
 A license suspension doesn't automatically cancel your insurance policy.
-However, once your insurer discovers the suspension (typically at your next renewal or during a background check), they may choose not to renew your policy or could cancel it depending on their underwriting rules and the reason for the suspension.
+However, once your insurer discovers the suspension — typically at your next renewal or during a routine DMV background check — they may choose not to renew your policy or could cancel it, depending on their underwriting rules and the reason for the suspension.
 It's important to contact your insurer proactively rather than waiting to be dropped.

 Can I get car insurance with a suspended license?

 Yes, but your options are more limited and more expensive.
 Standard insurers may decline to cover you, but high-risk specialty insurers will.
 You'll likely be classified as a high-risk driver and required to file an SR-22.
-If you don't own a car, a non-owner SR-22 policy may be available at a lower cost.
-Learn more in our guide to car insurance options with a suspended license.
+If you don't own a car, a non-owner SR-22 policy may be available starting around $30–$85 per month.
+Learn more in our guide to car insurance with a suspended license.

 What happens if my SR-22 coverage lapses?